valeriangalliat/blog/public/2019/06/arch-linux-laptop-uefi-encrypted-disk-hibernation.md

 * `feh` image viewer and background setter
 * `maim` and `imagemagick` as my custom `i3locks` locker depends on them
 * `xsel`, `xclip` for clipboard management
-* `xorg-xbacklight` for changing screen brightness
+* `xorg-xbacklight` or `light` for changing screen brightness (my experience is that depending on the laptop, one of them will work and the other one won't)
 * `acpi` to get battery information (the i3blocks `battery` blocklet depends on it)
 * `openssh`